OHDSI/TheBookOfOhdsi/MethodValidity.md

 One way to express between-database heterogeneity is the $I^2$ score, describing the percentage of total variation across studies that is due to heterogeneity rather than chance. [@higgins_2003] A naive categorization of values for $I^2$ would not be appropriate for all circumstances, although one could tentatively assign adjectives of low, moderate, and high to $I^2$ values of 25%, 50%, and 75%.
 In a study estimating the effects for many depression treatments using a new-user cohort design with large-scale propensity score adjustment, [@schuemie_2018b] observed only 58% of the estimates to have an $I^2$ below 25%.
 After empirical calibration this increased to 83%.

+\BeginKnitrBlock{rmdimportant}
-\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">Observing between-database heterogeneity casts doubt on the validity of the estimates.
+Observing between-database heterogeneity casts doubt on the validity of the estimates.
 Unfortunately, the inverse is not true.
 Not observing heterogeneity does not guarantee an unbiased estimate.
-It is not unlikely that all databases share a similar bias, and that all estimates are therefore consistently wrong.</div>\EndKnitrBlock{rmdimportant}
+It is not unlikely that all databases share a similar bias, and that all estimates are therefore consistently wrong.
+\EndKnitrBlock{rmdimportant}

 ### Sensitivity Analyses